MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     │ │ Jim Rockford  555-2386 │               │
     =#

-In DataKnots, records provide rich ways to structure data to form hierarchies and other rich data structures.
+In DataKnots, records are used to generate tabular data.
+Using nested records, it is possible to represent complex, hierarchical data.

 ## Working With Data